sean1516/HomeAssistant/automation/readme.md

 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/leaving_notifications.yaml)__

 These notifications are triggered when I leave my home zone and no one is home.
 These send a iOS app notification with an action option to turn the device off.
 These are primarily a power saving item and are the same framework as the bedtime notification as above.
-* Notify Me if the Home Theater PC is left on and no one is home
 * Notify Me if the Desktop PC is left on and no one is home
 * Notify Me if the Living Room Lamps are left on and no one is home
 * Notify Me if the Media Center is left on and no one is home.
 This is an effort to automate my 'dumb'TV and amplifier based on power usage.
 Knowing the power being drawing I can assume which device is left on as they have unique power usage.